Who can participate in the annual life sciences research forum?

-Due to the large number of posters to be presented, approximately half of the posters will be presented on Monday, April 10 and the other half on Thursday, April 13.
+Due to the large number of posters to be presented, approximately half of the posters will be presented each session.
 The abstract submission form allows you to select your presentation day (Session I or Session II).
 If the date you select is not available, you will be re-assigned to the other session.

 Do I need to check-in upon arrival on my assigned day?